This chapter provides information for multi-agency practitioners about how to keep safe, both professionally and personally, when using social media.

-As a health or social care professional the onus is upon you to protect yourself from allegations of wrongdoing online and whilst using digital technology, in order to avoid potentially inappropriate or damaging situations.
-As your role involves direct work with individuals and families in challenging and stressful situations, there is a risk that people with whom your service works may, at times, post information about staff or the service that is erroneous, libellous and / or upsetting.
+As a health or social care professional it is your responsibility to protect yourself as far as possible from allegations of wrongdoing online and whilst using digital technology, to avoid potentially inappropriate or damaging situations.
+As your job involves direct work with adults and their families who may be experiencing challenging and stressful circumstances, it is possible that some people may post information online about staff or the service that is wrong or upsetting.

 It is vital therefore that, in order to protect the reputation of the organisation and staff, the response is always professional, proportionate and measured.

 In such situations, managers may need to respond to and take action against those posting such material; guidance is provided below to help protect staff and volunteers working with the public.

 2. Steps to Minimise Risk

 Check your privacy settings across all social networks.
 This can be done by going to ‘Settings’ and reviewing the current privacy settings.
 Updating privacy settings is vital to being able to protect yourself online and is just as important as keeping a credit card safe, for example.

 The privacy settings of some social media sites can be set up to send posts just to particular groups, such as close friends, rather than all ‘friends’.
 Such options are worth considering when thinking about sharing information that you would not necessarily want all people to know.